KyleVaughn/PracticeTime/README.md

 # PracticeTime
-Tool to determine the optimal, non-overlapping practice time for groups of people
+Tool to determine the optimal, non-overlapping practice times for groups of people based upon their availability